Venura-94/Similarity-Based-Food-Recommendation-System/README.md

 - Task 5: Build a similarity based recommendation system based on collaborative filtering

-# Pipeline Architecture for predictions
+# Pipeline Architecture for recommendations